Attendance

 At Park Hill Infant School, we aim for children to achieve at least 96% attendance for a full school year.
 It is a parent/ carer's legal responsibility to ensure that their child attends school regularly and punctually.
 As a school, we have a legal responsibility to advise parents/ carers if their child’s attendance is a concern.
 Children with attendance below 90% are classed as persistently absent by the Government.

-Our Attendance Matters leaflet can be accessed by clicking here
+Our Attendance Strategy can be accessed by clicking here

 We will achieve our aim for attendance by recognising individual needs, and enabling all learners to achieve success, by providing an inclusive school community, which gives equality of opportunity to all.